Bachelor of Science Degree

 Other Requirements (A combination of university, college, and departmental requirements)

-Communication (English and speech) ...
-12 credits
+Communication (English and Speech).................12 credits

-Humanities and Social Sciences ..........
-21 credits
+Humanities and Social Sciences.........................21 credits

 The department requires 21 credits in either Humanities and Fine Arts, or Social and Behavioral Sciences.
 The courses that may be used to satisfy these 21 credits are those approved for the University General Education Requirements.
 The General Education Requirements specify that of these 21, at least 6 must be in Humanities and Fine Arts, and at least 6 must be in Social and Behavioral Sciences.
 In addition, the University General education requirements include a Cultural Diversity requirement and a Global Perspectives requirement.
 These are normally satisfied by selecting, among the 21-credit total, specific courses that have been approved to satisfy these two requirements.
 (There are a few other ways to satisfy the Global Perspectives requirement, by taking certain courses in natural or physical sciences that do not count toward the 21-credit requirement.)
-Other credits, as needed, to total 122 (required for graduation).

 Note: if you consult the General Education Requirements, or the College requirements for a B.S. as described in the NDSU Bulletin, you may see requirements that appear to be slightly different from those described above, as well as other categories of requirements, such as Quantitative Reasoning and Science & Technology.
 However, if you satisfy the requirements described above, you should have any of these other requirements satisfied automatically.